moleculerjs/database/docs/README.md

 ```

 ### Results
-Return with the deleted entity ID.
+Return the ID of the deleted entity.

 ### Examples